seonghokLao/moeadapter/README.md

 - DFD
 - CD1/CD2

-Follow the official guidelines to download and preprocess the data.
+The json files for the dataset can be processed following the method used in [DeepfakeBench](https://github.com/SCLBD/DeepfakeBench)   .

 ## 🏋️ Training
 Make sure to modify the relevant configurations in the train.yaml file before training.